ra559/cis106/index.markdown

 ## Advice
 If you find that the content of the course is too much or that you have too many gaps in your knowledge, I suggest that you take this course after CIS 180 and CIS 116.

+## Advice 2
+If you do not have a decent computer (one that can be used for virtualization) you will have a very poor experience in this course.
+For this reason, I have alocated a computer in the lab (H311) that you can use.
+You will need to contact me ahead of time so I can setup a user for you.

 # Resources

   * Snapshots: